-Community Foundation of the Lowcountry is meeting this crisis head-on.
-Our Lowcountry Community COVID-19 Response Fund will rapidly deploy funds to frontline, community-based nonprofits in Beaufort, Colleton, Hampton and Jasper Counties that are addressing the needs resulting from the coronavirus pandemic.
+Our Lowcountry Community COVID-19 Response Fund has rapidly deployed funds to frontline, community-based nonprofits in Beaufort, Colleton, Hampton and Jasper Counties that are addressing needs resulting from the coronavirus pandemic.

 The needs are great, as the economic ramifications to families experiencing lay offs and furloughs increase.

 We hope you'll consider making a gift to the fund.